Grande Prémio do Estoril

 - March 732 (Motoharu Kurosawa): For Colin Vandervell, run by Brian Lewis Racing.
 Vandervell became disillusioned with F2 and the car was rented out to other drivers, notably Motoharu Kurosawa.
 Unknown after 1973 but there are no unexplained 732s in Japan to suggest Kurosawa took it home.
 This could be the unexplained 732 of Jean Lapierre in French hillclimbs in 1974.

-- GRD 272 [018-F2] (Claude Bourgoignie): Claude Bourgoignie bought a new GRD 272 for 1972, believed to be chassis 018, and raced it with 1800cc and 1820cc Moore BDAs.
+- GRD 272 (Claude Bourgoignie): Claude Bourgoignie bought a new GRD 272 for 1972, first appearing at Crystal Palace at the end of May, where he did not qualify.
+He used 1.8-litre Don Moore Ford engines.
+The car was identified by the F1 Register as chassis 010 in one place and as 018 in another, but neither is thought to be correct.
+It may have been chassis 028-F2.
 He continued with the car in 1973 with a new full 2-litre Broadspeed BDA and won all seven rounds of the Belgian Hill Climb Championship as well as appearing in a handful of F2 races.
-Bourgoignie returned to F2 in 1974 with a GRD 274 which is unlikely to have been the 272 updated.
+It was advertised by Bourgoignie (Brussels, Belgium) in November 1973 as a 273, with its Broadspeed and Moore engines.
+Bourgoignie returned to F2 in 1974 with a new GRD 274.
+The subsequent history of his 272 is unknown.

 - Chevron B25 [25-73-07] (John Lepp): Chassis number given by Motoring News (MN) 12 Apr 1973 p11 for the works car for Peter Gethin in the 1973 European F2 championship round at Hockenheim.
 Used by Birrell at Pau in Gethin's absence, after Birrell had damaged chassis 9 at the Eifelrennen, with the rear end of that car grafted on to the Gethin tub.
 Gethin returns to the car at Nivelles, 10 June (MN 14 June 1973) reporting it was the first time he had used it since Thruxton.
 Probably the car entered for Gagliardi but DNA at Monza Lotteria.
 Used by Lepp at Estoril in October 1973, with an FVC engine fitted.
 Sold to Reg Phillips (Tewkesbury, Gloucestershire) for hill climbs in 1974 and fitted with a 2-litre BDA engine.
 It was retained by Phillips for 1975, when it was called a B25/B27, and for 1976, when the engine was enlarged to 2150cc.
 This is likely to be the 2.2-litre B25/B27 used in hill climbs by John Stuart (Bridgnorth, Shropshire) in 1977 and 1978.
 It was last seen in Stuart's hands at Doune in September 1978 when Stuart used it to uproot a tree stump.
 Sold, still damaged, to Jeremy Bouckley (Sutton Coldfield, West Midlands) who advertised it in early 1979 (together with a complete F/Atlantic B25), with the intention of breaking it for use in Super Saloons.
 Bouckley recalls that the car was broken up, but has no note of who acquired parts of it.